 Wattbike has a long history of producing top-level training bikes and the next generation Wattbike Atom (opens in new tab) is the company’s most advanced bike to date.

-The Atom is a dedicated indoor training bike so you can jump straight on – there’s no faffing about with attaching your regular bicycle.
-It’s fully adjustable, so multiple members of the same household can use it, and the drop handlebar is equipped with electronic shifters, with 22 gears to adjust the resistance.
+The next generation Atom is a dedicated indoor training bike so you can jump straight on – there’s no faffing about with attaching your regular bicycle.
+It’s fully adjustable, so multiple members of the same household can use it, and the drop handlebar is equipped with instant, electronic shifters, with 22 gears to adjust the resistance.
 This replicates the feeling of riding a bike on the road, indoors, with uncanny accuracy.

-Ironically, given that Wattbike was developed for those in search of hardcore cycling mayhem, it is actually the best Zwift option for non-cyclists as it does not require you to buy an actual road bike and attach it to a turbo trainer.
+Ironically, given that Wattbike was developed for those in search of hardcore cycling mayhem, it is actually the best Zwift option for non-cyclists as it does not require you to own an actual road bike that you then attach to a turbo trainer.

 2. The best cheap Zwift setup: Elite Qubo Power Fluid